 During the pandemic, many people have had valid concerns about the safety of activities like doctor’s visits.
 This has actually impacted how many colonoscopies doctors have performed, and as a result an increase in the number of missed colorectal cancer diagnoses (read our blog post here to learn more).
 In a video, the ASGE shows how many steps medical professionals are taking to ensure your safety during screenings.
 They talk about pre-arrival screenings, in-office distancing and barriers, masking, PPE, testing, staff vaccinations, and more.
 We highly recommend watching this video to get a clear picture of how safe your screening will be.
 Plus, read our blog post here about what we have been doing at GHP to keep you safe.

 Tips as you Prepare for a Colonoscopy

 Another important thing this website covers is common patient FAQs leading up to a colonoscopy.
 The ASGE has a number of helpful guides and tips for you as you prepare for a screening.
 For example, they have a webpage dedicated to understanding bowel prep, an aspect of screening that many patients dread.
 They discuss the importance of bowel prep, what type of prep you may need to pursue, and other helpful tips.
 They even discuss common side effects, specific steps in prepping, and what to do if you forget to take prep medication.
 This is a great resource to help you make sure your screening is as effective as possible.
 The ASGE also has content and FAQs that help you understand colon polyps and colonoscopies.

-Our experienced team at GHP has years of experience screening for and treating colorectal cancer.
+Our experienced team at GHP has years of experience screening for colorectal cancer.
 We can help establish the best plan of care for your situation.
+Read more about how we perform screenings here.
 Contact any of our office locations to learn about the options we offer and schedule an appointment today.